4C4D: 4 Camera 4D Gaussian Splatting¶

 Loss & Training¶

-- Standard photometric rendering loss (L1 + SSIM)
+- Uses only standard photometric rendering loss (L1 + SSIM) without additional geometric supervision.

-- Neural Decaying Function and 4D Gaussians are jointly optimized
+- The neural decaying function and 4D Gaussians are optimized end-to-end.

 Key Experimental Results¶